Prince Harry, Meghan Markle Together: Does Markle Want To Leave Trump’s U.S.?

 Prince Harry and Meghan Markle are the couple that the world just “can’t get enough of.”
 Hollywood Life shares that Prince Harry and Meghan looked “smitten with each other” on a recent date night in London, and royal family fans are totally smitten with the adorable couple.

 The royal prince and the Suits actress are “practically living together,” according to a Markle insider who spoke to The Sun.
 Because Meghan is on a long break from filming Suits in Toronto, “she is free to spend all her time with Harry,” the source told the outlet.
-For five weeks, Meghan and Prince Harry have been “inseparable.”
+For five weeks, Meghan and Prince Harry have been “inseparable,” and fans are loving it.

 Meghan is staying with Harry at his cottage at Kensington Palace, where Kate Middleton and Prince William are putting up a privacy hedge.
 The couple are now “happy to be seen” together in public and were even snapped holding hands for the first time since the news of their romance broke last year.